GarettGazay/ALTR_PROJECT/README.md

 ### **9. Pre-Loading and Asset Ride Assignment**
 - Pre-loading is an upcoming feature designed to assign specific rides to designated assets, with the goal of enabling preference-based scheduling.
 This feature is not fully tested or implemented, but will be integrated into the system in future versions.

+### **10. Scheduled Breaks**

+- **Integrated Breaks for Planned Downtime:** Not yet fully implemented, future versions will include user specified breaks for each asset.
+The agent will seamlessly schedule around these time blocks with the same level of efficiency in mileage and OTP.

 ## Interactive Dashboard
 Coming soon <span style="font-size: 2em;">👨‍🔬</span>